FacetInteractive/mautic-k8s/.github/ISSUE_TEMPLATE.md

 ### Log errors:

-_Please check for related errors in the latest log file in [mautic root]/app/log/ and/or the web server's logs and post them here.
+_Please check for related errors in the latest log file in /log/ and/or the k8s cluster's logs and post them here.
 Be sure to remove sensitive information if applicable._